desmos-labs/desmjs/docs/docs/06-web3auth-web/02-usage.md

 ## Terminate session

-When you have finished to perform the operations or if the user want to disconnect from your app you can call the [`disconnect`](docs/api/classes/desmoslabs_desmjs.Signer.md#disconnect) method to terminate the session.
+When you have finished to perform the operations or if the user want to disconnect from your app, you can call the [`disconnect`](docs/api/classes/desmoslabs_desmjs.Signer.md#disconnect) method to terminate the session.